sholladay/mkdirtemp/README.md

 ### mkdirtemp(cwd)

-Returns a promise for the path of the new directory.
+Returns a `Promise` for the path of the new directory.

 #### cwd